goatghost

 Latin Jazz...Tito Puente, Marvin Santiago, Oscar D'Leon, Afro Cuban All Stars

 I really enjoy progressive rock, 80s synth pop, and current dance music.
 I love mostly anything with synths and/or samplers.
 Those subtle beeps, whooshing sounds, high ostinato string pads, and little embellishments fascinate me.
 Those little things make an "okay" live performance sound polished and "like the record".
-That's my goal...making performances sound just like the record.

 As far as classical music is concerned, I love baroque era (Bach, Vivaldi) and classical era (Mozart, Haydn) music (classical era, classical music...if you're familiar with that), but I'm not into anything after Beethoven.
 I love jazz standards (e.g. from The Real Book), but I don't like smooth jazz, such as Kenny G (basically, extended instrumentals, consisting of soloing over jazz chords, usually droning on for 10 minutes or longer).